While you might want to emulate an all-star player on the field, it's just as important to handle your cybersecurity like a seasoned professional.

 Also, don’t trust public, unsecure Wi-Fi hotspots at the airport or anywhere unless you’re using a Virtual Private Network (VPN).
 Cybercriminals can intercept such connections.
 A VPN can provide a safer, encrypted method to access the Internet in public settings.
 VPNs are easy to implement and use, and available from many reputable providers for a nominal monthly fee.
 You can also securely connect online through your phone’s mobile hot spot.

 Monitor Your Surroundings: Your flight lands in Vegas and you use a ride-sharing service to get to your hotel.
-On the road, you call your agent to talk about some details of your new contract.
+On the road, you call your agent to talk about details of your new contract.

 Immersed in conversation, you don’t notice that the driver who saw your name on your ride-sharing ID is eavesdropping, and learning sensitive information that could be used against you later.